rarebreed/protean-service/retro/story/src/preface.md

 done to death.
 For that matter, so have Japanese and to a lesser degree Chinese settings.
 Very few people know about any of the other Asiatic cultures.
 And even the Japanese or Chinese based settings don't truly give a flavor of Shintoism, Zen/Chan or Taoism.
 I think this is a great tragedy.
-There is a lot we could learn from these other cultures and religions.
+There is a lot we could learn from these other cultures and religions and perhaps just as importanlt, lessons from what happend in history.

 In fact, I think a huge reason Star Wars was so popular, was it was the first mainstream movie that exposed a Western audience to a mystic "religion" that was primarily based on Buddhism and Taoism.
 The setting will have its own version of Jedis, and in fact, more than one version.

-Despite the focus on south-east Asia, Europeans are a part of the setting, though perhaps in a light that players from the west may not be exactly comfortable with: that of an oppressor and invader.
+Despite the focus on South-East Asia, Europeans are a part of the setting, though perhaps in a light that players from the west may not be exactly comfortable with: that of an oppressor and invader.
 While the setting is fantasy based, I also wanted a historicity to it.
-I do not have any illusions that this will not be a popular game, and as I explain below, the real world has become too polarized for people to accept any form of criticism or even a showing of their "side" in a bad light.
+I do not have any illusions that this will be a popular game, and as I explain below, the real world has become too polarized for people to accept any form of criticism or even a showing of their "side" in a bad light.
 Nevertheless, this is a story I wish to tell.

 ### About being woke

 I will endeavor to be socially sensitive for the setting and game.
-This is not because I am afraid of SJW police beating down my door, but simply because I want to show how we're all in this together.
-That being said, I might say some things that do offend others.
+This is not because I am afraid of SJW or anti-CRT police beating down my door, but simply because I want to show how we're all in this together.
+That being said, I might say some things that will offend others.
 This is not intentional.
 I would ask you to also realize that it's impossible to appeal to everyone, and being offended is ultimately owned by the person feeling offended.
+My purpose is to challenge the reader, to make them think.
+Like exercising afetr a long time being inactive, it will hurt.
+It will be painful, and not feel good.
+But exercise is meant to tear yo down a little bit, so that you are rebuilt stronger.
+If however you give in, and do not allow yourself to heal, adapt and change, your body wull wear down.
+The mind is no different.

 There is a great story about the Buddha, where the Buddha gets insulted by a Brahman zealot.
 Basically, the Buddha just listens, and then asks the Brahman if he has a guest, and the guest does not take the food that is offered.
 What